-3 Catechol O-methyltransferase as model system for QM/MM calculations
+3 Catechol O-methyltransferase as model system for QM/MMcalculations

-As model system for investigating the sensitivity of QM/MM calculations on point-charge variations and for exploring automatic QM region selection schemes, we chose the enzyme catechol O-methyltransferase (COMT),62 which plays a crucial role in the regulation of neurotransmitters in the human body.
-In a previous study Kulik et al.15 investigated the convergence of catalytic properties with increasing QM region size and established it as a test case for benchmarking QM/MM approaches, in particular of schemes for the systematic determination of the QM region.19
+As model system for investigating the sensitivity of QM/MM calculations on point-charge variations and for exploring automatic QM region selection schemes, we chose the enzyme catechol O-methyltransferase (COMT), which plays a crucial role in the regulation of neurotransmitters in the human body.
+In a previous study Kulik et al. investigated the convergence of catalytic properties with increasing QM region size and established it as a test case for benchmarking QM/MM approaches, in particular of schemes for the systematic determination of the QM region.

 We use the structural model of COMT introduced by Kulik et al., starting from the initial equilibrated MM structure taken from the Supporting Information of Ref.
-15 based on the protein crystal structure (PDB: 3BWM).63 The COMT active site includes the neutral S-adenosyl methionine (SAM), the catecholate anion (CAT), and the catalytically active Mg2+ (see Fig. 1).
+15 based on the protein crystal structure (PDB: 3BWM).
+The COMT active site includes the neutral S-adenosyl methionine (SAM), the catecholate anion (CAT), and the catalytically active $Mg^{2+}$ (see Fig. 1).
 After solvation and neutralization of the initial structure and a subsequent MM energy minimization of water molecules and ions, we performed QM/MM geometry optimizations with different sized QM regions (see Section 2.3).
 The different QM regions for our first convergence tests have been chosen based on the distance of the individual amino acid residues to the active site (see Table S1 in the Supporting Information).
 These QM regions match those used by Kulik et al. in Ref.
 15. In our computational setup, only small modifications were introduced concerning link atom placement and QM water, which are described in Section 2.3.

-Figure 1: Visualization of catechol O-methyltransferase (COMT) with the ligands S-adenosyl methionine (SAM) and catecholate (CAT) as well as the catalytically active Mg^{2+} ion in the active site.
+Figure 1: Visualization of catechol O-methyltransferase (COMT) with the ligands S-adenosyl methionine (SAM) and catecholate (CAT) as well as the catalytically active $Mg^{2+}$ ion in the active site.

 All QM calculations were performed using the GGA exchange-correlation functional PBE.
-We note that in contrast to Ref.
+In contrast to Ref.
 15, we did not encounter a closing of the HUMO-LUMO gap with increasing size of the QM region.
-In contrast, the HOMO-LUMO gap remained constant at about 1 eV for the larger QM regions (see Supporting Information, Fig. S1).
+Instead, the HOMO-LUMO gap remained constant at about 1 eV for the larger QM regions (see Supporting Information, Fig. S1).
+Note that the results presented in Ref.
+15 that will be discussed in the following, have been obtained with the range-separated hybrid functional $\omega$ PBEh, which also avoids a spurious closing of the HOMO-LUMO gap.

 To test the overall QM region size convergence we first evaluated the distances between SAM methyl and the catecholate oxygen atom in the reactant structures (see Supporting Information, Fig. S2).
 The SAM to catechol distance in the initial MM-equilibrated structure before QM/MM optimization is 3.11 Å which is similar to the most likely distance in the underlying distance distribution.
-64 With increasing QM region size the distance significantly decreases for regions 2 and 3 from about 3.05 Å to 2.7 Å and 2.8 Å, respectively.
+With increasing QM region size the distance significantly decreases for regions 2 and 3 from about 3.05 Å to 2.7 Å and 2.8 Å, respectively.
 With a distance of 2.97 Å for region 4 and 5 the SAM-CAT distance starts converging for region 6 and larger to between 2.8 and 2.9 Å. Given the differences in the QM treatment, this behavior is in reasonable agreement with the results of Ref.
 15, particularly for the larger QM regions.